-But this I know, God Is Love, Love like I had never experienced before.
-"He who does not love does not know God, for God is love."
-(1 John 4:8 NKJV) "We love Him because He first loved us."
+This I know, God Is Love, Love like I had never experienced before I gave myself to Him.
+“He who does not love does not know God, for God is love.”
+(1 John 4:8 NKJV) “We love Him because He first loved us.”
 (1 John 4:19 NKJV)

 Spend time in the Word, pray, and study.
 Place your heart in the hand of God and His authority.
 It is a journey, I invite you to come along.